And no, it does not mean you are “more deficient”

 Some people feel absolutely nothing.

-Some people feel mildly tingly.
+Some people feel a mild tingle.

 Very different experience.

-Its job is to:
+Its job is to help:

 - keep hydration in